TRAILVIBER 9-Level Auto Incline Walking Pad

 - Top speed of 4.0 mph limits jogging

-- 300-lb capacity — higher than UREVO or Redliro at a similar price
+- 300-lb capacity — higher than the UREVO at a similar price

 - Incline platform adds intensity without raising speed (good for tall walkers who maxed out belt speed already)